This page sets out to provide a non-technical reference, together with links for further information or demonstration. See also Jargon File.

 - The Plasma FAQ's

 - (Pronounced "cute") A framework/toolkit for writing cross-platform applications.
-It is used by many cross-platform applications such as Opera browser, GoogleEarth and Skype.
-Qt is developed by Trolltech, who are now part of the Nokia company.
+It is used by many cross-platform applications such as Krita, GoogleEarth and many others.
 Qt forms the underlying library KDE software is built on.

 - The Qt Toolkit